 Using the Windows Task Scheduler, this batch file can be executed repeatedly to capture the changes in the source database.

 With a little planning, and the use of command blocks, changes to a database table can be detected automatically using a batch file, and then scheduled to run at selected intervals.

 Contact firstname.lastname@example.org or your IRI representative for more information or help with your use case

-- This approach differs from log-based change data capture solutions, which typically have performance bottlenecks, and are limited to specific databases, and do not enable simultaneous data transformation, masking cleansing, and reporting.
+- This approach differs from log-based change data capture solutions, which typically have performance bottlenecks, and are limited to specific databases, and do not enable simultaneous data transformation, PII data masking, cleansing, and reporting.